MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/upgrade-to-dpm-2016.md

 - Upgrade DPM Remote Administrator on all production servers.
 - Backups will continue without rebooting your production server.

-For information about upgrading all technologies in System Center, see the article, [Upgrade to System Center 2016](../upgrade-to-system-center-2016.md).

 ### Upgrade steps for DPM